MDPI-AG/case-study-backend-engineering-php/README.md

 Implement a simple middleware (Symfony event listener or authenticator) that requires all API requests to include an HTTP header `X-API-KEY` with a predefined API key.
-We assume here that we have only one API client, so we can hardcode the API key in the configuration so that -- at least -- we can use a different API key per environment (development, staging, production, etc.).
+We assume here that we have only one API client, i.e., only one API key.

 ```
 X-API-KEY: your_api_key_here